-The centre is well located and the streatfield Road elevation to the streatfield Road elevation.
+The centre is well located adjacent to a bus stop for services operating on Bellevue Road.
 It is readily accessible by car with a limited number of on-street parking spaces.
 Pedestrian amenity and safety is compromised by vehicular traffic speeds and limited sight lines on Bellevue Road.

-The centre has a pleasant outlook along Bellevue Road
+The centre has a pleasant outlook along Bellevue Road.